-- Adhere to NC State Computer Policies, Regulations, and RulesThis link will open in a new window.
+- Adhere to NC State IT Rules, Regulations and Procedures.

 - Don’t share your account or your password with anyone.

 If you give someone else access to your account, you are breaching security, and you could be held liable for offenses you did not commit.
 Protect your account by changing your password at least annually and by using passwords that are not easily guessed.
 See Unity Credentials for more details.